Best Practices in Overhead Distribution Line Design

 The deadline for registration and payment is Tuesday May 28th.

 Further details about the program location and lodging opportunities will be provided when you confirm your participant registrations.
 We encourage you to act quickly.
 Space in this program is limited to ensure a quality learning experience.

 About This Program:

 Program developers and instructors R. John Miner, P.E. and Ted Dimberio, P.E. have over 85 years of combined experience in distribution line design and the electric utility industry.
 They are offering this program to help address what they believe is a critical gap in the knowledge and application of proven industry best practices that are available but not as widely used as they should be.
-Participants in this program will return to their work better prepared to help their organizations adopt design practices that comply with applicable professional engineering laws and regulations.
-Participants will also be better able to prepare designs that are safer, more reliable, and in compliance with the requirements of the National Electrical Safety Code (NESC).
+Participants in this program will be better able to prepare designs that are safe, reliable, and in compliance with the requirements of the National Electrical Safety Code (NESC).
+Participants will also return to their work better prepared to help their organizations adopt design practices that comply with applicable professional engineering laws and regulations.
 A key part of this program is the in-depth presentation and understanding of engineering principles and their practical application through the use of line design engineering software.

 What You Will Learn:

 Overall Line Design Accountabilities and Best Practices